 How to build good soil structure

 Nature has been making good soil for a really long time.
-Plants, insects and animals die, and then their bodies break down into nutrients that are watered into the soil.
-Then microorganisms and soil-dwelling animals, insects and worms eat those nutrients and poop out the stuff that hold soil particles into various sized aggregates.
+Plants, insects, and animals die, decompose into nutrients, and water pulls them into the soil.
+Then microorganisms and soil-dwelling animals, insects and worms eat those nutrients and poop out stuff that holds soil particles into various sized aggregates.
 Because many of us live in homes where construction soil is common, we must recreate the natural cycles needed to maintain healthy soil structure.
 To maintain good spacing between aggregates, especially for clay soil, use these tips: